Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference

 \textbf{Quantitative Comparison on HEVC.} As shown in Table~\ref{tab:HEVC}, our method achieves the best PSNR at QP32, QP37, and QP42, and ranks second at QP27, only behind the non-blind STDR.
 For SSIM, it leads at QP37 and QP42, and comes close behind M-Swin-T at QP22 and QP32.
 At low-to-mid QPs (22–32), it remains among the top non-blind performers, while excelling over all at high QPs.

 In terms of efficiency, non-blind methods (e.g., STDF-R3L, RFDA) are faster due to the absence of degradation inference.
 Among blind methods, our approach offers superior PSNR, SSIM, and speed compared to FBCNN at QP22–37.
 Though its average inference time is 27\% longer than CRESNet, it achieves over 2× higher PSNR.
-With the hierarchical termination mechanism, inference time scales with degradation level, e.g., QP22 takes only half as long as QP42 (0.6h vs. 1.2h).
+With the sequential inference strategy, inference time scales with degradation level, e.g., QP22 takes only half as long as QP42 (0.6h vs. 1.2h).
 Overall, our method strikes a strong balance between quality and efficiency.

 \textbf{Quantitative Comparison on VVC.} As shown in Table~\ref{tab:VVC}, our method achieves optimal performance across all QPs and all video sequences, demonstrating the effectiveness of our method over VVC compressed videos.
 With QPs increasing (i.e. quality degrading), our method achieves more significant quality improvements in both PSNR and SSIM, with 0.5 dB difference in PSNR and 0.01 in SSIM.
 In contrast, FBCNN and CRESNet maintain similar gains over all QPs.
 This demonstrates our method is able to recognize the QP level (i.e. degradation representation and level) and enhance the quality accordingly.